-Advanced exploration and experience in drawing with emphasis on form, content, and meaning.
+Advanced exploration and experience in drawing with emphasis on stylistic development and individual accomplishment in drawing.

 ART 305 - ID Graphics III

 A studio course that focuses on color rendering techniques using color markers and color pencils as applied to interior and exterior architectural drawings.